palasthotel/ph-postqueue/readme.txt

 == Changelog ==

 = 1.2.4 =
- * Feature - Limit postqueue length with limiter
+ * Feature - Limit postqueue length with limiter.
+Default is -1 no limitation.

 = 1.2.3 =
  * Optimization: JS and CSS versions via file time.